Introduction: Why “Best Practices” Are Holding You Back

 “Ah!” replies the surgeon, “never been used!”

-To their credit, Russians usually laugh when I retell this joke, but there’s a serious message: What worked yesterday, somewhere else, for someone else may not work for you today.
-For, as the Greek philosopher Heraclitus famously asserted, “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
-There are three reasons why a strategy of copying ‘best practices’ does not bring success: Form over substance, sensitivity to initial conditions and playing not to lose.
+To their credit, Russians usually laugh when I retell this joke, but there’s a serious warning here — what worked yesterday, somewhere else, for someone else will not work for you today, for as the Greek philosopher Heraclitus asserted, “no man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
+We can’t rely on following the paths others have taken because of three inescapable problems:

 1. Form Over Substance